zeke/npe/README.md

 Node Package Editor: a CLI for one-off inspection and editing of properties in package.json files.

+See also [dot-json](https://github.com/maikelvl/dot-json), a CLI for editing any JSON file.

 ## Installation

 Download node at [nodejs.org](http://nodejs.org) and install it, if you haven't already.